 Brazil and Rio de Janeiro in particular are more pricey than other countries in South America.
 It can be fustrating when the malls are stuffed with designer retail and budget options are nowhere to be seen.
 I paid R$350 for a beginners tennis racket and R$150 for a football in Rio.
 We’ve never been able to justify the price of a microwave.
 But what is expensive and what isn’t?
 Where can you save money in Rio?
 And what’s worth splashing out on?

 Here’s our highlights on seeing Rio de Janeiro on the cheap.

-We also have a post dedicated on 10 Tips to See Brazil on the Cheap!
+We also have a post dedicated to 10 Tips to See Brazil on the Cheap!

 Hikes and Nature

 If there is one reason to live in Rio de Janeiro it’s the natural bliss.
 Mountain and rockfaces jutting vertically up between the skyscrappers and the contant hum of the sea breeze.
 So there is no excuse to stay indoors and all the reasons to immerse yourself in the subtropical outdoors.
 A couple of key notes is that Rio is sweltering most of the year.
 Some outside jaunts offer no solice from the sun, so early risers or late afternoon plans will bide well.
 Also, don’t head anywhere that is weirdly deserted.
 Probably you’ll be fine.
 But Rio has high inequality and you can be perceived as a walking dollar bill.